SIMEXP/qc_fmri_preprocess/README.md

 help niak_pipeline_qc_fmri_preprocess
 ```

 The QC report can be uploaded on github to become an [online github page](https://pages.github.com/), see [this example](http://simexp.github.io/glm_connectome/index.html).
-We will release at some point guidelines for tagging registration as `OK`, `Maybe` or `Fail`.
+We will release at some point guidelines for tagging registration as `OK`, `Maybe` or `Fail`, and commenting on various artefacts.
 The toolbox has only been tested on Linux and Octave, and may break on other OSes or Matlab.
 Early stages of testing.... feedback welcome!